yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

 4. We want to avoid "vendor lock-in" when moving to the cloud.
 Will using PaaS services for hosting our databases allow us to have a valid exit strategy?
 Or should we stick to using VMs in Azure for hosting our databases?

    Yes, it is possible to use a PaaS database service and still avoid vendor lock-in.
 They could use [Transactional replication](https://docs.microsoft.com/azure/azure-sql/managed-instance/replication-between-two-instances-configure-tutorial) to replicate data into remote SQL Server databases, including those in another cloud vendor's cloud.

+5. Migrating to the cloud represents a significant change in how our organization operates.
+We are looking for guidance that can help us succeed in making this transition.
+Does Microsoft have any resources for this?

+   The Microsoft [Cloud Adoption Framework](https://docs.microsoft.com/azure/cloud-adoption-framework/overview) (CAF) for Azure contains proven guidance designed to help customers create and implement the business and technology strategies necessary to succeed in the cloud.
+It provides a set of tools, advice, and narratives that help shape technology, business, and people strategies for driving desired business outcomes during cloud adoption efforts.

+   Using the Microsoft Cloud Adoption Framework for Azure best practices, organizations can better align their business and technical strategies to ensure success.

 ## Customer quote (to be read back to the attendees at the end)